Christianity in pre-Islamic Arabia: North Arabia

 Jerome (in the Life of St Hilarion 16.1–12) says that Saint Hilarion converted the Arabs of Elusa, a city located southwest of the Dead Sea, who worshipped the goddess Venus.
 After exorcising demons from many of their members, they flocked to him and ask for his blessing.
 Idol worship ended and Hilarion helped them lay the plan for building a church before his departure.
-The Life of Euthymius by Cyril of Scythopolis says that Euthymius the Great, the abbot of Israel, was approached by the an Arab of the Persian army, Aspebetos, to cure his sons sickness.
+The Life of Euthymius by Cyril of Scythopolis says that Euthymius the Great, the abbot of Israel, was approached by an Arab of the Persian army, Aspebetos, to cure his sons sickness.
 When Euthymius did this, Aspebetos converted and defected to the Romans along with the rest of his clan.
 Another figure, Ahudemmeh, was said to "visit all the camps of the Arabs, instructing and teaching them in many sermons .... establishing in every tribe a priest and a deacon ... and founding churches and naming them after tribal chiefs."

 A number of known tribal conversions to Christianity happened from the fourth to sixth centuries, including of the then-dominant Byzantine foederati, the Salihids, around 400 (following the decision of their leader Zokomos), the Ghassanids at the beginning of the reign of their leader Al-Harith ibn Jabalah (r.
 528–569), and the Lakhmids during the reign of their final king of the Nasrid dynasty, Al-Nu'man III, in the late 6th century.
 There is also some evidence that the Taghlib and Tanūkhid tribes had converted.